Last Updated on June 13, 2023 by Leah Hall

 Grind allspice in a spice grinder.
 You want coarse, large pieces, not a fine grind.
-Or use a mortar and pestle for coarser pieces.
+Or you can use a mortar and pestle for coarser pieces.

-Place allspice in a seal-able glass jar (Ball jar) and pour the rum over, making sure to cover the allspice.
+Place allspice in a glass jar like a Ball jar with a lid and pour the rum over, making sure to cover the allspice.

 Seal and shake well.

 Let this steep for 4 days, shake once a day.